Advanced Opera Creation:

 - Sending BLO Resident Teaching Artists to join teachers in the classroom through a dynamic co-teaching model.

 Student In-School Engagement*

-- Spring: Opera Residencies: BLO Resident Teaching Artists support Partnership Teachers with a series of up to 10 visits to implement the M!W!O! curriculum, guiding students through the opera creation process.
+- Opera Creation Residencies: BLO Resident Teaching Artists support Partnership Teachers to implement the M!W!O! curriculum, guiding students through the opera creation process.

-- Late Spring: Final Performances!
-School communities celebrate the work that partnership classrooms have accomplished in creating their own operas.
+- Final Performances!
+BLO supports school communities as they celebrate the work that partnership classrooms have accomplished in creating their own operas.
 BLO provides opportunities to share with peers from other partnership schools.